 It all starts with “the crime of 1873” (coinage act of 1873) which confirms the gold standard (rather than a silver standard) and goes on to the repeal of the 1893 Sherman Silver Purchase Act, which resulted in the collapse of the silver market.

-In this time, farmers wanted a silver standard (or at least a gold and silver “bi-metal” standard) and wanted to flood the market with silver and cause inflation to help them pay off their debts.
-Meanwhile, the business interests wanted to keep the gold standard to ensure the economy… and their wealth (including their wealth via interest payments from the debt of farmers).
+In this time, farmers wanted a silver standard or at least a gold and silver “bi-metal” standard, and wanted to flood the market with silver and cause inflation to help them pay off their debts.
+Meanwhile, the business interests wanted to keep the gold standard to ensure stability of the economy and their wealth, including their wealth via interest payments from the debts of farmers.

-Details aside, the gist is, free-silver was very popular in the time of Bryan’s rise and the “corrupt business interests of the north east favored by both parties in the gilded age” really isn’t very popular in the mid-west or with the working class, or with the new immigrants working long hours in the factories of the Barons.
-Thus, in this environment, Williams Jennings Bryan becomes the head of the Silver Movement and in one single speech becomes the head of Democratic party.
+Free-silver was very popular at the time of Bryan’s rise, and the “corrupt business interests of the Northeast favored by both parties in the gilded age” wasn’t popular in the mid-west or with the working class, or with the new immigrants working long hours in the factories of the Barons.
+Thus, in this environment, Williams Jennings Bryan became the head of the Silver Movement and, in one single speech, became the head of the Democratic party.

-The second Bryan gives his Cross of Gold Speech the new Bourbon-liberal Cleveland and his faction are toast, the Solid South Conservatives take a back seat, and the Democratic party shifts from the party of Redeemed Confederates to the Populist Party of the working man.
+The second Bryan gives his Cross of Gold Speech the new Bourbon-liberal Cleveland and his faction were toast.
+The Solid South Conservatives took a back seat.
+The Democratic party shifted from the party of Redeemed Confederates to the Populist Party of the working man.

-Or… er. um.
-Actually Bryan loses so many allies (factory workers who don’t want inflation, racists who don’t want all workers to come together as equals, elites who don’t want inflation, etc) in becoming the Bernie Sanders-esque anti-establishment figure, that the Democrats from here forth lose elections all the way until 1912 when Bryan finally teams up with the Progressive Bourbon Liberal Redeemer Wilson (proving, as history has long known but the DNC ignored in 2016, no really, really, “we are stronger together”… and to be clear that means progressives and neoliberals, or populists and bourbon liberals, however you want to frame that)… but first, the famous Cross of Gold Speech that starts it all.
+Bryan lost many allies by becoming a Bernie Sanders-like anti-establishment figure such as factory workers who didn’t want inflation, racists who didn’t want all workers to come together as equals, elites who didn’t want inflation, etc. The Democrats began to lose elections until 1912 when Bryan finally teamed up with the Progressive Bourbon Liberal Redeemer Wilson.
+He believed that “we are stronger together.”
+That means progressives and neoliberals, or populists and bourbon liberals; however you want to frame it.
+But first, the famous Cross of Gold Speech that started it all.

 The Cross of Gold Speech